kalisio/geokoder/README.md

 #### MBtiles

-Each key will be a new source using the provided file such as:
+Each key will be a new dataset based on the provided file and exposing some layers as sources such as:

 `admin-express': { filepath: path.join(__dirname, '../data/mbtiles/admin-express.mbtiles'), layers: ['commune', 'departement']`.

 > NOTE
 >
-> For performance reason each layer in a dataset should have the same max zoom level, if not two different sources should be created for now.
+> For performance reason each layer in a dataset should have the same max zoom level, if not two different datasets should be created for now.

 ### i18n